brgsteyr4goodai/chatbot/README.md

 ## Languages and tech
-The bot itself is written completely in javascript, plus some configuration in Dialogflow.
+The bot itself is written completely in JavaScript, plus some configuration in Dialogflow.
 We used these technologies to create the bot (click on an icon for more info):

 [<img align="left" alt="JavaScript" width="28px" src="./assets/icons/javascript.svg" />]()